Blatts12/filtr/README.md

 #### Fallback Mode (Recommended and Default)

-Use `error_mode: :fallback` for graceful fallback to defaults or `nil` if default is not provided:
+By default, gracefully fallbacks to defaults or `nil` if default is not provided:

 ```elixir
 defmodule MyAppWeb.SearchController do